Skip to main content

 • Obesity, insulin resistance and hypertension are all more common in patients with CAH, raising the risk of cardiovascular disease.
 In women, hyperandrogenism compounds this risk.

-• Increased incidence of polycystic ovaries.
+• There is an increased incidence of polycystic ovaries.

 • In women who do become pregnant, delivery by caesarean section might be needed because of vaginal stenosis or an android pelvis.
 Virilisation of female infants born to mothers with CAH has not been reported but is a possibility in uncontrolled cases.